 Ambrette seed, which acts as a musk for a silky layer over the entire fragrance.

-Top Notes: Bergamot, lemon, mimosa, and ambrette seed
+Top Notes: Ambrette seed, mimosa, bergamot, and lemon

-« A beautifully-balanced iris, neither too powdery nor too earthy.
+« A balanced iris, neither fully powdery nor earthy.
 Light as a feather but well and truly present.
-This is what the iris flower would smell like if a perfumer could extract it. »
+This is what the iris flower would smell like if it could be naturally extracted. »